 You will still experience contractions long after your delivery.
 You may feel like you went through enough of the contractions during labour, but truthfully, the storm is not over.
 The contractions may be especially intense when breastfeeding.
 Your uterus will be trying to get back to its original shape and size and that may result in cramps as well.

-After giving birth, you will still look pregnant.
+After giving birth, you will still look pregnant – it’s normal and most people will, too.
 Your body took nine months to prepare and accommodate life.
 It will take time for it to spring back to shape as well.
 All you need is to embrace your postpartum body and appreciate the fact that you have given birth to a child.
 Love the stretch marks, the saggy looking belly, and your new weight.
 They are the hallmark of motherhood.

 You may not get as much support